FredMunene/eth-safari_2.0/DEBUG.md

 - Provide better inline error UI than `alert` so finance can see why an update failed.
 - With payouts migrated, only residual anon mutations remain in areas like future Aqua attestations.

+## [2025-11-13] Issue-ID: aqua-attestations
+**Context:**
+- Wired `aqua-js-sdk` into the proxy so approvals, check-ins, and payouts emit attestation hashes automatically.

+**Error / Symptom:**
+- Hash fields stayed empty and `aqua_verified` never flipped because we hadn’t minted attestations.

+**Root Cause:**
+- Aqua integration had been deferred; proxy simply stored placeholder booleans.

+**Fix / Change:**
+- Added Aquafier helper in the ops proxy, updated each action to create a genesis revision payload, patch the corresponding row with `aqua_attestation_hash`, and mark activity log entries as verified.

+**Notes / Lessons Learned:**
+- `createGenesisRevision` is synchronous and doesn’t require credentials, making it lightweight enough for every event.
+- Leave `AQUA_ENABLED=false` escape hatch in case the SDK misbehaves in production.

 ## [2025-11-13] Issue-ID: rls-lockdown
 **Context:**
 - After migrating approvals, check-ins, and payouts to the ops proxy we can finally disable anon inserts/updates.